 If you’d like to enjoy a view of town while being surrounded by greenery and the intoxicating smell of pine forests, we recommend that you head up to some of Mt.
 Trebević’s peaks, the highest of which is Sofa, at 1,629 meters above sea level.

-Vidikovac on Trebević was the main arrival station for the Sarajevo cable car, which Sarajevans and visitors alike were keen to ride so as to escape the hectic city and to enjoy lovely nature and a fascinating view.
+Vidikovac on Trebević is the main arrival station for the Sarajevo cable car, which Sarajevans and visitors alike are again keen to ride so as to escape the hectic city and to enjoy lovely nature and a fascinating view.

 Not far from Vidikovac is the picnic spot, Brus, which offers many attractions for the entire family and whose slopes offer a lovely panoramic view of town.

 The site of what was once Bistrička Kula (Tower), an old Austro-Hungarian military fortification on top of Čolina Kapa on Mt.
 Trebević, was turned into an observatory in 1969.
 From here one can take in a view of Sarajevo and do some stargazing.